-Pros and cons of fixed-rate mortgages
+Pros and Cons of Fixed-Rate Mortgages

-|• Interest rate stays the same.||• Market interest rates can fall, leaving you stuck with a higher rate unless you refinance.|
+|Interest rate stays the same.||Market interest rates can fall, leaving you stuck with a higher rate unless you refinance.|

-|• Predictable monthly payments.||• Higher interest rate to start compared with adjustable-rate mortgages.|
+|Predictable monthly payments.||Higher interest rate to start compared with adjustable-rate mortgages.|

-Using an example, a 5/1 ARM is a common loan in which the interest rate is fixed for five years and then adjusts once per year after that.
+Most ARMs lock in an interest rate for an initial term of three, five, seven, or 10 years.
+After that, the interest rate will adjust according to market rates, typically once a year.
+A 5/1 ARM is a common loan where the interest rate is fixed for five years and then adjusts once per year after that.

-Pros and cons of ARMs
+Pros and Cons of Adjustable-Rate Mortgages

 |Advantages of ARMs||Disadvantages of ARMs|

-|• Lower interest rate to start compared with fixed-rate mortgages.||• Your interest rate can increase.|
+|Lower interest rate to start compared with fixed-rate mortgages.||Your interest rate can increase.|

-|• Saves money in the short term, especially if you’re moving before the fixed period ends.||• Your monthly payment can increase.|
+|Saves money in the short term, especially if you’re moving before the fixed period ends.||Your monthly payment can increase.|

-|• More difficult to plan accurately for the future.|
+|You build equity faster.||More difficult to plan accurately for the future.|

 Conventional mortgages come in two main varieties: conforming and nonconforming.